Barreratomas/Barreratomas/README.md

 ## Work Experience

-**Full Stack Developer - Parador Atalaya** *(Oct 2025 – Present)* Took over a project with no version control, no docs, no containers, no tests, and blocking synchronous processes.
-Led a full technical overhaul: introduced Git, Docker, CI/CD pipelines, worker queues, and database transactions to stabilize and secure the system.
+**Full Stack Developer - Parador Atalaya** *(Oct 2025 – Present)* Took over a project with no version control, no docs, no containers, no tests and blocking synchronous processes.
+Led a full technical overhaul: introduced Git, Docker, CI/CD pipelines, worker queues and database transactions to stabilize and secure the system.

 **Backend Developer - BotOS** *(Apr – Sep 2025)*
 Designed the architecture of a conversational automation platform from scratch.
 Multi-tenant backend, REST API, real-time WebSockets for concurrent clients, Redis for state management and message queues.
 Shipped to production with WhatsApp support.